Elise Ansel

-Elise Ansel translates Old Master Paintings into a contemporary pictorial language.
+Elise Ansel is an American painter.
+She translates Old Master Paintings into a contemporary pictorial language.
 She draws upon familiar compositions from throughout the history of art.
 Ansel's paintings are derived and abstracted from Old Master paintings, modernising classical works.
 Ansel uses "an idiom of energetic gestural abstraction to mine art historical imagery for color and narrative structure, abstracting and interrupting representational content, in order to excavate and transform meanings and messages embedded in the works from which [her] paintings spring.
 [Her] work deconstructs pictorial language and authorial agency in order to address the myriad subtle ways the gender, identity and belief systems of the artist are embedded in the meaning of the work."

 Early life and education

 Elise Ansel was born and raised in New York City.
 She received a BA in Comparative Literature from Brown University in 1984.
 While at Brown, she studied art at both Brown and the Rhode Island School of Design.
 She worked briefly in the film industry before deciding to make painting her first order medium.
 She earned her MFA in Visual Art from Southern Methodist University in 1993.